eleniharlan/elenijr.net/_posts/recipe/2014-06-15-tigania-or-pork-frying-pans.md

 This is a great meze that is quick to prepare and easy to source.
 Good oregano will make a real difference here–– if you can't get the good stuff, you could just avoid it or use fresh thyme.

 We picked up an excellent chilled Gamay from [Le Grappin](http://www.legrappin.com/) at Brockley Market which was not dissimilar from Oinopoleon's house red.
 On a sunny afternoon in Peckham, if you closed your eyes you could almost pretend you're on a seaside terrace on a Greek island.
 Almost.
-Or maybe that was the 1.5L pouch of wine we had consumed.
+Or maybe that was the 1.5L pouch of wine we had consumed...

 ###Tigania of pork and green peppers